lacymorrow/casper/README.md

 ## Usage

-Download the [zip](https://github.com/lacymorrow/casper/archive/master.zip) package of the theme and install either automatically through the WordPress Dashboard > Appearance tab, or by uploading the `casper-wp` folder to your WordPress/wp-content/themes directory.
+Download the [zip](https://github.com/lacymorrow/casper/archive/master.zip) package of the theme and install either automatically through the WordPress Dashboard > Appearance tab, or by uploading the `casper` folder to your WordPress/wp-content/themes directory.

 The `style.css` file in the theme directory is minified.
 A human-readable version of is located at `css/style.css`.